learn-co-curriculum/react-hooks-forms/README.md

 export default Form;
 ```

-Each of these attributes can be set based on a state value.
-Each also has an
-`onChange` event listener, allowing us to update state when a user interacts
+Each of the input types has an `onChange` event listener, allowing us to update
-with a form.
+state when a user interacts with a form.
+Once that happens, the `value` or
+`checked` attribute is then set based on the updated state value.
+Combining
+these two steps is what enables us to set up controlled forms.

 ## Why Use Controlled Forms When We Do Not Have To

 Controlled forms can be very useful for specific purposes — since we can set
-our state _elsewhere_ using this setup, its easy to populate forms from existing
+our state _elsewhere_ using this setup, it's easy to populate forms from existing
 available data.

 When we have a controlled form, the state does not need to be stored in the same
 component.
 We could store state in a parent component, instead.
 To demonstrate
 this, we'll need to create a new component.
 To keep it simple, we'll call this
-`ParentComponent`. `ParentComponent` can maintain all the functions while `Form`
+`ParentComponent`. `ParentComponent` can hold all the functions while `Form`
 just handles the display of JSX:

 ```jsx